 Pricing and Payment for CyberGhost VPN

-- Pay monthly at $11.99
+- Pay monthly at $12.99

-- Pay for two years at $65.88 (a very low $2.90 a month)
+- Pay for two years at $88.56 ($3.69 per month)

 Upon sign up, you’ll get the chance to create a username and password for the service.
 You’ll also receive a PUK number; use this when you’ve lost your credentials to regain access to your VPN.

-CyberGhost on Your Favorite Device
+CyberGhost on Your Favorite Devices

-- macOS — as above
+- macOS: as above

-- iOS — available in the App Store
+- iOS: available in the App Store

 Five devices should be more than enough for most families (and certainly single person households!); if not, simply pay for another subscription!

-Install and Set Up CyberGhost VPN
+Installing and Setting Up CyberGhost VPN

-Installing the app should be straightforward.
-You simply download the app for your device, then install.
+Installing CyberGhost is straightforward.
+Just download the app for your device, then install.
 Depending on what device you’re setting this up on, the process will differ slightly.
 For instance, on Windows, you’ll be asked to exit all other software, and your network connection will briefly drop.